duffn/dumb-password-rules/README.rst

 `Microsoft (e company store) <https://store.ecompanystore.com/microsoftevents/Shop/Register/PASSHOLDER#/>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Max of 16 character oh and please don't use any characters we don'y know how to escape properly
+* Max of 16 character
-also if it starts with ? you may break our wonderful website.
-What out with your password generator
+* Limited sub-set of special characters only
+* Not allowed to starts with
-duplicated charaters is far too insecure to allow here.
+* No duplicated charaters

 |Microsoft (e company store)|